 - Reading and being a “nerd” is cool.

 - Working on your blog on a Friday night instead of getting drunk is fun.

 - There are millionaires, business owners with 6-figure and 7-figure businesses, and early retirees walking around, yet they are approachable and willing to talk to newbies.

 - Erin Chase – known as the $5 Dinner Mom, runs a very successful meal planning service business, sharing weekly menu plans (with each meal costing less than $5) at a monthly subscription of $5.

 - J.D.
 Roth – early retiree and original owner and current owner of Get Rich Slowly is one of the early successful financial bloggers, willing to share a beer and chat with anyone.
-In fact, he was visiting Raleigh earlier this year and realized that I lived here.
+In fact, he was visiting Raleigh a couple years ago and realized that I lived here.
 He sent me a message on Facebook, and an hour later, I joined him for drinks in downtown before his dinner meeting.